When Flesh Flares

 Community of Friends

-If you have chemical sensitivities—or simply prefer products with fewer additives—let me introduce you to your new best friend: SkinSAFE, a free app created in collaboration with Mayo Clinic.
+If you have skin sensitivities—or simply prefer products with fewer additives—let me introduce you to SkinSAFE, a free app created in collaboration with Mayo Clinic.

-SkinSAFE covers categories like Skin Care, Household, Hair, and Personal Care, and it lets you evaluate product safety with clarity and ease—whether or not you use a personalized SFM™ code.
+SkinSAFE covers categories like Skin Care, Household, Hair, and Personal Care, and it lets you evaluate product safety—whether or not the app is personalized for you.

-As someone with confirmed chemical allergies, I can tell you this app has saved me hours of research and prevented more than a few messy patch tests on my skin.
+I can tell you this app has saved me hours of research and prevented many messy patch tests on my skin.

 If you were to run into me at the grocery store, you’d find me talking to my phone on every isle.
 I use the same AI helper at the grocery (and other stores) that I use at home to decode the contents of food and other products.